 The Everglades is internationally known for its extraordinary wildlife.
 More than 360 bird species can be found in Everglades National Park alone.
 The Everglades is known for its many wading birds, such as white and glossy ibises, roseate spoonbills, egrets, herons, and wood storks.
 It also hosts huge numbers of smaller migratory birds.
 Some birds, such as the snail kite, wood stork, and Cape Sable seaside sparrow are threatened or endangered species.

 The Everglades' most endangered animal, a mammal, is the Florida panther.
 Fewer than 100 individuals now survive.
-Other well-known Everglades mammals are water-dwellers, such as the West Indian manatee, which is also endangered.
+Other well-known Everglades mammals are water-dwellers, such as the bottlenose dolphin and the West Indian manatee, which is also endangered.
 NWF is actively working to educate boaters, communities, and visitors, protect and restore natural manatee habitat, and improve water quality to save this beloved species.

 Both alligators and crocodiles live in the Everglades and are sometimes mistaken for each other.
 American alligators like deep, freshwater channels of water (called sloughs) and wet prairie, where they dig out ponds for nesting.
 The American crocodile lives in the coastal mangroves and Florida Bay.
 In addition to these reptiles, Everglades National Park alone has 27 different kinds of snakes.